mauriciomelo/doctor-cli/README.md

 ```
 $ doctor
 👩‍⚕️ Checking your system for configuration problems...

+  ❌  File.txt exists
+        Fix:
+        touch File.txt

   ❌  This will fail

+  ✅  This will pass

+  ✅  Docker is running

   ✅  Is online

-   ✅  Docker is running

   🤒
 ```